-Since July 27, 2020, Virginia Occupational Safety and Health (VOSH), the state counterpart of the Occupational Safety and Health Administration (OSHA), has enforced an Emergency Temporary Standard that mandates - and, in some instances, exceeds - guidance issued by the U.S. Centers for Disease Control and Prevention (CDC) and OSHA.
+Since July 27, 2020, Virginia Occupational Safety and Health (VOSH), the state's version of the Occupational Safety and Health Administration (OSHA), has enforced an Emergency Temporary Standard that mandates, and in some instances exceeds, guidance issued by the U.S. Centers for Disease Control and Prevention (CDC) and OSHA.
 The Emergency Temporary Standard covers most private employers in Virginia, as well as all state and local employees.

 Virginia is a "State Plan" state that operates its own occupational safety and health program under an OSHA grant.
-There are 27 other "State Plan" states that are enabled to promulgate similar COVID-19 standards.
+There are 27 other "State Plan" states that are enabled to promulgate similar COVID-19 standards as well.
 Michigan, Oregon, and California have already done so.
+While not a "State Plan" state, New Jersey has promulgated COVID-19 restrictions that cover workplaces as well.